trshant-sugoi/stackedit/posts/2018-11-08-Starting-AWS.md

  ```

 Once in, Follow the instructions on this page[^awsInstallLamp] to install the important packages for a LAMP server.
 Then, type in `sudo service httpd start` This should result in an `OK`.
-Then we can see the page using the public
+Then we can see the page using the Public DNS (IPv4) address.
+Now your server is online and ready to display pages.

+Next up, we will uploa

 [^awsSimpleLanguage]:<https://www.expeditedssl.com/aws-in-plain-english/?>
 [^awsConsole]: <https://console.aws.amazon.com>